 Is it better to send young adults off regardless of what is best for them in order to adhere to an unstated code of independence?
 Why allow others to dictate what is or isn’t good, bad, right or wrong.
 We must trust ourselves and our own ideas and heart.
 This is not a competition or at least it shouldn’t be.
 I have never heard of anyone receiving a medal because their kids left the house first.

-Maybe we are too involved with competition.
+Maybe we are too involved with the competition.
 We have too much focus on winning and losing.
 We haven’t yet realized that there are so many more losers in any game so why stress.
 There might be five minutes of fame for the winner but who really cares.

 Independence is important but maturity security and well-being are more valuable.
-If we can appreciate there is no competition, or medal given, maybe we might take a more laid back attitude.
-Of course there might be those parents who want their kids out of the house as soon as possible, regardless of whether or not their kids are ready.
+If we can appreciate there is no competition or medal given, maybe we might take a more laid back attitude.
+Of course, there might be those parents who want their kids out of the house as soon as possible, regardless of whether or not their kids are ready.
 Perhaps parents might give more attention to their own reasons for desiring a quick departure from their adult children.

 We can’t continue to allow others to demonstrate how we should think or evaluate any situation.
-Recognize the fact that we are all different, have varying requirements, temperaments, attitudes and levels of stress.
+Recognize the fact that we are all different, have varying requirements, temperaments, attitudes, and levels of stress.
 Taking all of this into consideration if we want to do what is best for our own kids, we will toss the guidelines aside.
-Yes we want them to fly solo but we also want them able to stay the course and not crash into any trees in their flight.
+Yes, we want them to fly solo but we also want them able to stay the course and not crash into any trees in their flight.

 Transformation is like the constantly crashing waves.
 It comes quickly and without stopping.
 The changes are swift and noticeable.
 To be able to cope with the alterations, we must see it in a positive light.
 It doesn’t have to be negative adding a sense of loss.
 We can look at our kid’s marriages in many ways.
 The family structure is adjusting.
 It is also possible to look at the marriage as adding more love to the family in the way of new members and babies that enter through the union.

 By seeing the good in any situation we embrace the changes and required adjustments with excitement and curiosity.
 None of us know what our kids will decide to engage in or study.
 We can trust that it will bring new dimensions to our own lives if we give it just half a chance.
-By taking the interest and getting involved, it is likely the new will be better.
+By taking an interest and getting involved, it is likely the new will be better.
 Our fear will dissipate.

 Transformation is impossible to avoid.
-It certainly keeps stagnation away, and gives us new things to think about and discover.
-Through investigation we might find something we would like to alter in ourselves or in our lives.
+It certainly keeps stagnation away and gives us new things to think about and discover.
+Through investigation, we might find something we would like to alter in ourselves or in our lives.
 If fear is the only obstacle holding us back let go of it.
 Embrace the new, while hanging on for a bumpy but exhilarating ride, over the never-ending waves of modification.

 “Worrying does not empty tomorrow of its’ troubles.
 It only empties today of its’ strength.”
 Corrie Ten Boom